 Lycopene — the red treasure of the tomato

-Lycopene is a secondary plant compound that gives tomatoes their red color and is primarily found in the skin.
+Lycopene is a secondary plant compound that gives the tomato its red color and is primarily located in the skin.
 The concentration is particularly high in very ripe fruits.

 What lycopene can do in the body is fascinating.
 Lycopene is discussed in medicine as a potential active ingredient for the prevention of prostate carcinomas.
-Researchers compared 17 studies investigating the influence of tomato consumption on the development of prostate cancer — and concluded that tomatoes can indeed play a role in prevention.
+Researchers compared 17 studies examining the influence of tomato consumption on the development of prostate cancer—and concluded that tomatoes can indeed play a role in prevention.

-And something else surprising: a study by the Rowett Research Institute in Aberdeen showed that tomato extract can reduce platelet clumping by up to 30 percent — and can even be more effective than aspirin, which many elderly people take as a blood thinner to prevent heart attacks and strokes.
+And something else surprising: a study by the Rowett Research Institute in Aberdeen showed that tomato extract can reduce platelet aggregation by up to 30 percent—and can even be more effective than aspirin, which many older people take as a blood thinner to prevent heart attacks and strokes.

-In a study at the University of Witten-Herdecke, subjects who consumed increased amounts of tomato paste even showed a lower sensitivity to sunburn.
+A study at the University of Witten-Herdecke even found a lower sensitivity to sunburn in subjects who consumed increased amounts of tomato paste.

-However — and this is crucial — since red fruits contain many other health-promoting substances besides lycopene, such as vitamins, other carotenoids, and flavonoids, all of which jointly contribute to a healthier life, scientists do not consider the sole intake of lycopene as a dietary supplement to be a good idea.
+But—and this is crucial—since red fruits contain many other health-promoting substances besides lycopene, such as vitamins, other carotenoids, and flavonoids, all of which contribute collectively to a healthier life, scientists do not consider taking lycopene as a dietary supplement alone a good idea.

 This means: Lycopene from a real, ripe, nutrient-rich tomato works.
 Lycopene in pill form does not.
 The tomato is more than the sum of its parts.

-Here lies one of the most fascinating surprises of tomato biochemistry: processed products often contain more available lycopene, because heating and crushing make it more accessible and it is present in a more concentrated form in the final product.
+Here lies one of the most fascinating surprises of tomato biochemistry: processed products often contain more available lycopene, because heating and crushing make it more accessible and it is more concentrated in the final product.

-This means: a good homemade tomato sauce made from ripe tomatoes is in some respects more nutritious than a raw tomato.
+This means: a good homemade tomato sauce from ripe tomatoes is, in some respects, more nutritious than raw tomatoes.
 Cooking makes lycopene more absorbable for the body.

-Another tip: Lycopene is fat-soluble.
-A splash of olive oil in the tomato sauce — or simply olive oil over fresh tomatoes — significantly increases the absorption of lycopene in the body.
+Another tip: lycopene is fat-soluble.
+A splash of olive oil in tomato sauce—or simply olive oil over fresh tomatoes—significantly increases the absorption of lycopene in the body.

 Why supermarket tomatoes taste so different

-The "eternal tomato" — a fruit that lasts significantly longer — was the result of years of cross-breeding.
-Ultimately, a tomato that offers little flavor.
-The industry is just as uninterested in nutrient content as it is in taste.
-New cross-breeds are generally not tested for vitamins, minerals, etc.
+The "eternal tomato"—a fruit that lasts significantly longer—was the result of years of cross-breeding.
+Ultimately, a tomato with little flavor.
+The industry is as uninterested in nutrient content as it is in taste.
+The new cross-breeds are generally not tested for vitamins, minerals, etc.

-Tomatoes develop sweetness and aroma only shortly before ripening — and their flavor is best preserved when stored at 12 to 16 degrees Celsius.
-A tomato that is harvested unripe, transported for weeks, and stored in the refrigerator simply never had the chance to become what it could be.
+Tomatoes only develop sweetness and aroma just before ripening—and their flavor is best preserved when stored at 12 to 16 degrees Celsius.
+A tomato picked unripe, transported for weeks, and stored in the refrigerator simply never had the chance to become what it could be.

 Added to this is the dilution effect: many studies show that our food today contains only a fraction of the minerals it did 60 years ago.
-The values today are 50 to 70 percent lower than they were then.
-This depends partly on the varieties, but mostly on the soil.
+Today's values are 50 to 70 percent lower than back then.
+This depends partly on the varieties, but largely on the soil.

 Organic is good — but not automatically nutrient-rich